 In-the-know Intel: A growing constellation of Michelin stars

 The Cross at Kenilworth is run by ‘the godfather of modern Birmingham food’ Andreas Antona and executive chef Adam Bennett in a 19th century inn.
-One of their specialities is Hazelnut praline soufflé, blood orange ice cream and caramelised white chocolate sauce!
-Peels at Hampton Manor also has one Michelin star, set within a family-owned, Victorian Gothic-style manor house in Hampton-in-Arden built for Sir Robert Peel’s son.
-All very different, all worth a visit.
+Peels at Hampton Manor set within a family-owned, Victorian Gothic-style manor house in Hampton-in-Arden built for Sir Robert Peel’s son, also has one Michelin star.

 TOP CULTURAL HOTSPOTS

 The Royal Shakespeare Theatre, the Swan and The Other Place closed a year ago as a result of the pandemic with many productions years in production not reaching the stage.
 This April sees the company’s first TV world premiere as part of BBC Lights Up – The Winter’s Tale – on BBC Four, followed by The Comedy of Errors in a newly constructed outdoor Garden Theatre in the summer.
 Date to be announced.